First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity: Abstract

 \section{Abstract}

-We present the first use of a tunable superconducting radio frequency cavity to perform a scan search for dark photon dark matter with novel data analysis strategies.
-We mechanically tuned the resonant frequency of a cavity embedded in the liquid helium with a temperature of $2$\,K, scanning the dark photon mass over a frequency range of $1.37$\,MHz centered at $1.3$\,GHz.
-By exploiting the superconducting radio frequency cavity's considerably high quality factors of approximately $10^{10}$, our results demonstrate the most stringent constraints to date on a substantial portion of the exclusion parameter space, particularly concerning the kinetic mixing coefficient between dark photons and electromagnetic photons $\epsilon$, yielding a value of $\epsilon < 2.2 \times 10^{-16}$.
+Dark photons have emerged as promising candidates for dark matter, and their search is a top priority in particle physics, astrophysics, and cosmology.
+We report the first use of a tunable niobium superconducting radio-frequency cavity for a scan search of dark photon dark matter with innovative data analysis techniques.
+We mechanically adjusted the resonant frequency of a cavity submerged in liquid helium at a temperature of $2$ K, and scanned the dark photon mass over a frequency range of $1.37$ MHz centered at $1.3$ GHz.
+Our study leveraged the superconducting radio-frequency cavity's remarkably high quality factors of approximately $10^{10}$, resulting in the most stringent constraints to date on a substantial portion of the exclusion parameter space on the kinetic mixing coefficient $\epsilon$ between dark photons and electromagnetic photons, yielding a value of $\epsilon < 2.2 \times 10^{-16}$.